Legislature Must Balance Impacts on Business, Supply Chains, Cost of Living

 • Not less than 75% for packaging and products manufactured on or after January 1, 2030.

-Other requirements in the bill include providing CalRecycle with broad authority to establish Extended Producer Responsibility (EPR) programs and minimum recycled content requirements; requiring regulated entities to register with CalRecycle and report any data that the department “deems necessary” under the penalty of perjury and conditions of sale prohibiting retailers and wholesalers from offering for sale any packaging or products that are not in compliance.
+Other requirements in the bills include providing CalRecycle with broad authority to establish Extended Producer Responsibility (EPR) programs and minimum recycled content requirements; requiring regulated entities to register with CalRecycle and report any data that the department “deems necessary” under the penalty of perjury; and conditions of sale prohibiting retailers and wholesalers from offering for sale any packaging or products that are not in compliance.

-For companies not in compliance, the bill offers the regulated entities a compliance pathway through “Corrective Action Plans” that may include actions such as shifting production away from packaging and product categories that do not meet the recycling rates, reaching a minimum content standard set by the department, or establishing a take-back system or deposit fee system for single-use packaging or priority single-use products that would increase the recycling rate of the material.
+For companies not in compliance, the bills offer the regulated entities a compliance pathway through “Corrective Action Plans” that may include actions such as shifting production away from packaging and product categories that do not meet the recycling rates; reaching a minimum content standard set by the department; or establishing a take-back system or deposit fee system for single-use packaging or priority single-use products that would increase the recycling rate of the material.
 For regulated entities that fail to enter into or comply with an agreed upon Corrective Action Plan, SB 54 and AB 1080 provide CalRecycle with authority to issue fines of up to $50,000 per day.

 Tens of billions of dollars would be needed to build enough recycling infrastructure to process and divert 75% of all single-use material types.
-CalRecycle’s Standardized Regulatory Impact Assessment (SRIA) calculated the estimated direct statewide costs to develop necessary infrastructure to process organic waste to be approximately $20.9 billion.
-With the scope of SB 54 and AB 1080 and the universe of material types implicated, the cost to build new recycling infrastructure may even dwarf CalRecycle’s estimates for short-lived climate pollutants.
+CalRecycle’s Standardized Regulatory Impact Assessment (SRIA) calculated the costs to build new infrastructure to process just organic waste would be approximately $20.9 billion.
+With SB 54 and AB 1080 expanding the universe of material types, the cost to build new recycling infrastructure may even dwarf CalRecycle’s estimates for organic waste infrastructure needs pursuant to SB 1383.

 No Statewide Uniformity in Recycling